3.6 Integration of young people in the labour market

 - Day nurseries to aid professional integration (Crèches à vocation d’insertion professionnelle), which provide support and childminding facilities, in particular for single mothers and parents who need time to look for employment;

-- Young workers (“Jeunes travailleurs”) hostels: residences that rent out rooms to young people 16-25 (sometimes 30) y/o, in particular those in training programmes (apprenticeships, work/study or traineeships) and salaried students, those who are working their first (CDD/CDI) jobs or are looking for work following completion of their studies;
+- Young workers (“Jeunes travailleurs”) hostels: residences that rent out rooms to young people 16-25 (sometimes 30) y/o, in particular those in training programmes (apprenticeships, work/study or traineeships) and salaried students, those who are working their first (CDD/CDI) jobs or are looking for work following completion of their studies.
+The FJTs are run by the National Union for Youth Housing (UNHAJ).
+They are financed, in particular, by the Caisse d'Allocations familiales.
+There will be 45,000 FJT-labelled accommodation units in France by the beginning of 2022;

 - Introduction of a gap year (année de césure), which allows students to suspend their studies for a period of between 6 months and a year in order to gain personal, professional or volunteer experience in France or abroad.
 Such “break” years contribute to maturation of career choices, personal development and acquisition of new skills.